jaisheng-ong/jaisheng-ong-portfolio/README.md

-In this project, I made a basic portfolio website for myself and transformed it e into an interactive, visually appealing.
+In this project, I made a basic portfolio website for myself and transformed it into an interactive, visually appealing.

 Key improvements include:
 - Adding a responsive dark/light theme toggle with persistent preference storage